Kira2/ember-parse-adapter/README.md

 * The url of your parse-server ("http://localhost:1337" is the default value)
 * The URL prefix of your Parse API ("parse" is the default value)
 * The ID of your application
-* The REST API Key of your application (only if you configure parse-server to require it)
+* The REST API Key of your application (only if your parse-server requires it)

-You will need these to configure the ParseAdapter via entries in the `config/environment.js` file:
+You will need this to configure the ParseAdapter via entries in the `config/environment.js` file:

 ```javascript
 var ENV = {